The Background of the Constitutional Convention and Prior Attempts

 State Ratification Process

-The Connecticut Compromise addressed the concerns of both smaller states, as well as larger states in its methodology of a State-specific legislative selection process.
-The Massachusetts Plan ensured the presence of a clause that would allow for future amendments to the Constitution.
-The gag rule regarding slave trade ensured the participation Southern states in the ratification process.
+The Connecticut Compromise addressed the concerns of both smaller states, as well as larger states in its methodology of a state-specific legislative selection process.
+The Massachusetts Plan ensured the presence of a clause that would allow for future amendments to the Constitution; the gag rule regarding the slave trade ensured the participation of the southern states in the ratification process.
 With respect to its approval contingent upon 9 out of 13 states, the Constitution was finally ratified.
+The respective approvals of Virginia and North Carolina arrived months after, while Rhode Island completely abstained.

 Fathers/Framers of the Constitution